 You can find better term life insurance and investment products by going elsewhere to compare rates.

-Now Primerica, by no means is a scam.
-Their life insurance products are fine, but lacking.
-Their mutual funds are fine, but are expensive.
+Primerica is by no means a scam.
+Their life insurance products are fine but lacking.
+Their mutual funds are fine but are expensive.

 Primerica is a more than 2 billion dollar revenue company and most of Primerica’s revenue is from term life insurance premiums.
 This is a life insurance company at its core.
 They insure over 4.4 million people.

 Should You “Buy Term and Invest the Difference”?

 Primerica agents are trained on “buy term and invest the difference”.
 Which basically means to not purchase whole life insurance.
 Primerica whole-heartedly believes everyone should own term life insurance and everything else is a rip-off.

 Everyone is different.
 Some families want to pass on life insurance proceeds to their children, guaranteed – a guaranteed universal life insurance policy will help with that.
 Primerica agents can’t sell it.